This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Choose poultry (chicken or turkey) without skin instead of red meat.
 Red meat is high in saturated fat.
 Limit eggs and high-fat meats, such as bacon, sausage, and hot dogs.

 - Choose low-fat dairy foods such as nonfat or 1% milk, or low-fat almond, cashew, or soy milk.
 Other examples include low-fat cheese, yogurt, and cottage cheese.

 - Limit sweets.
 Limit your intake of high-sugar foods, such as soda, desserts, and candy.

 - Talk to your healthcare provider about alcohol.
 Studies have shown that moderate intake of wine may reduce the risk of heart disease.
-A moderate amount of wine is 1 serving of alcohol for women and 2 servings of alcohol for men each day.
+A moderate amount of wine is 1 serving for women and men 65 years and older each day.
+Two servings is recommended for men 21 to 64 years of age each day.
 A serving of wine is 5 ounces.